-The Group has re-run the impairment tests for its biomass-fuelled power generation assets using the criteria and methodology outlined below.
+At year-end 2022, the Group calculated the recoverable amount of several renewable energy power generation plants, all of which are part of the Renewable Energy business (Appendix II), for which it identified indications of impairment.
+The Group ran impairment tests for those assets using the criteria and methodology outlined in note 3.5 and below.
 In determining their value in use, it relied on expected cash flow projections until the end of life of each cash-generating unit (CGU).
 Those projections incorporate assumptions about output, costs and other fundamental variables substantiated by specific studies prepared by experts or borne out by historical data, sales price assumptions based on available information gleaned from the futures markets and assumptions regarding macroeconomic developments based on data sourced from reliable independent sources.

-The updated calculations revealed that the recoverable amount of the facilities with shorter regulatory useful lives (41-MW Huelva; 16-MW Jaen; 16-MW Ciudad Real; and 27-MW Cordoba), of €18,101 thousand, was lower than their aggregate carrying amount by €38,291 thousand, prompting the Group to recognise an impairment loss in that amount under "Impairment of and gains/(losses) on disposal of fixed assets" in the condensed consolidated statement of profit or loss for 2022.
+Those tests revealed that the recoverable amount of the facilities with shorter regulatory useful lives (41-MW Huelva; 16-MW Jaen; 16-MW Ciudad Real; and 27-MW Cordoba), totalling €18,101 thousand, was lower than their aggregate carrying amount by €38,291 thousand, prompting the Group to recognise an impairment loss in that amount under "Impairment of and gains/(losses) on disposal of fixed assets" in the consolidated statement of profit or loss for 2022.
 That impairment loss includes €1,368 thousand corresponding to the remaining goodwill allocated to the 16-MW Jaen and 16-MW Ciudad Real plants (note 16).